 1. Is the platform registered in Canada?

-You should understand where your crypto is stored and how to access it.
-If it’s stored with the crypto asset trading platform, be sure you know what safeguards the trading platform uses.
+You should understand where the crypto is stored and how to access it.
+If it’s stored with the crypto asset platform, be sure you know what safeguards the trading platform uses.
 And remember, you should never give your private key to anyone.

-For a crypto asset trading platform to be registered in Canada, it needs to meet the same standards (designed for your protection and to promote stability in our investment markets) that apply to every other investment dealer in the country.
+For a crypto asset trading platform to be registered in Canada, it needs to meet similar standards (designed for your protection and to promote stability in our investment markets) that apply to every other investment dealer in the country.

 What are the Risks of Investing in Crypto?

 Crypto prices can be very volatile, meaning they can increase or decrease by large amounts many times a day.
 It’s often not clear what causes the value to go up or down.
 You risk losing all of your money at any time – without warning.